icerpc/icerpc-csharp/examples/MultipleInterfaces/README.md

 # Multiple Interfaces

-A modified "Hello World" example illustrating that IceRPC services can implement multiple Slice interfaces.
+This example shows a service that implements multiple Slice interfaces.

 For build instructions check the top-level [README.md](../../README.md).